LogtalkDotOrg/logtalk.org/_pages/features.md

 Notably, this allows the interpretation of predicate clauses as providing *instantiations* of a parametric object identifier.
 I.e. using a parametric object we can associate any number of predicates with a compound term.
+Parameters are logical variables shared with all object (and category) directives and clauses.

 ### Prototypes and classes